 Organize community representation to create solutions to problems for youth and adults

 As a former president of the Youth Service Council, a former member of the Juvenile Conference Committee and a member of The Children's Policy Council, Keith A. Reed, Excecutive Director of Operation Making a Difference, Inc., has over 30 years experience working with youth.
 He is also a Retired Deputy Sheriff of 25 years.

 A formal member of the Advisory Board for the LAUNCH Program, as well as serving on the Dean's Advisory Board Committee for Alabama Agricultural and Mechanical University School of Arts and Sciences, he is committed to mentoring youth and facilitating the strengthening of families.

-A Desert Storm Army veteran, Mr. Reed is certified in Safe Neighborhood Anti-Gang Initiative Trainer; was awarded in 2005 a certificate of Understanding and Teaching of Young Adults, Appalachian State University. he was selected as an honor member to Cambridge Who's Who's, 2009; attended the Virtual Alabama School Safety Summit, 2011 and is a member of the MGIA, 2011.
-It is no wonder that in April 2008, the Alabama Democratic Conference Community Service Award went to Mr. Reed.
-He is currently the Vice-President for the Alabama Gang Investigators Association (AGIA), and has held the position since 2014.
+A Desert Storm Army veteran, Mr. Reed is certified in Gang Resistant Education and Trainer (G.R.E.A.T); was awarded a certificate of Understanding and Teaching of Young Adults, Appalachian State University. he was selected as an honor member to Cambridge Who's Who's and attended the Virtual Alabama School Safety Summit.
+It is no wonder that the Alabama Democratic Conference Community Service Award went to Mr. Reed.
+He is the past Vice-President for the Alabama Gang Investigators Association (AGIA).
 Mr. Reed believes that basic family principles and effective communication are the keys to strong families.
 As it has been stated, Mr. Reed has a calling and that call is to guide the youth of today toward the path of tomorrow.

 Mr. Reed is available for Public Speaking Engagements as well as trainings and workshops in the following areas: